ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

      Simply copy the files onto the External before you plug it into the Raspberry Pi 4.

-* If you already have a fullnode synced and want to save time, you can also copy the blocks and chainstate data.
+* If you already have a full node synced and want to save time, you can also copy the blocks and chainstate data.

     ` cd ~/.zcash/`